- What we do

 Requirements for Water Point Data Collection, Processing and Use

-Government and NGOs have different needs regarding water point data collection, processing and use.
-At the local government level, they need system(s) that can enable real time water point data collection.
+Government and NGOs have different needs regarding water point data collection, processing, and use.
+At the local government level, they need system(s) that can enable real-time water point data collection.
 This enables concerned persons to respond immediately and localise formats for data collection.
 At the national level, there are needs to ensure data quality.

-NGOs’ needs relating to water point data collection, processing and use include; finances, technical assistance and personnel dedicated to water point data management, locally designed systems equivalent to the national system, better tools, and universality at district level and on how data is processed, used and shared.
+NGOs’ needs relating to water point data collection, processing, and use include; finances, technical assistance and personnel dedicated to water point data management, locally designed systems equivalent to the national system, better tools, and universality at the district level and on how data is processed, used and shared.
 Other needs expressed were cost-efficient technology/devices and capacity building to increase the technical aptitude of operators/personnel.

 Type of Data Collected

 - Physical state of assets